tfgg/yournextmep/_candidates/eu2014/libdem/alec-dauncey.md

 person: alec-dauncey
 region: wales
 party: libdem
-title: Wales - Liberal Democrats - Alec Dauncey
+title: Alec Dauncey is running for MEP in Wales for the Liberal Democrats
 incumbent: false
 ---